 This form should only be used when the concern is regarding a child who is not at Ifield School.

 If the concern is about a pupil at Ifield School, please follow the usual Ifield Procedures as outlined in the Ifield Safeguarding and Child Protection Policy.

-To be completed by Manager - Case Number

 Name of child: Date of Birth:

 Setting or school attended/home visit:

 Name of school or setting DSL reported to:

 Name and position of person reporting concern:

 Name of STLS Lead reported to: Date:

 Date of incident/concern:

-Name of person informed of incident/concern at school/sett ing:
+Name of person informed of incident/concern at school/setting:

-Brief Summary and action taken:

-Action taken by STLS Lead and response from school/settir ng with dates:
+Action taken by STLS Lead and response from school/setting g with dates:

-·9 ······

-15.

 Signed: Date: